TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

       en

 :Description:
-      The official tutorial to discover the main features and concepts of TYPO3.
+      The official tutorial to discover the main features and concepts of TYPO3 CMS.
 It is based on the Introduction Package.

 :Keywords:
       forBeginners, forEditors, forAdmins